February Ministry Update

 I will be doing concerts this summer throughout the Bay Area.
 They are entitled “Empower” which will inspire and encourage you to allow Jesus to empower you to live life to the full!
 In each location, the concerts will begin at 6:00pm Sunday evenings.
 I’ll be sharing songs that haven’t been recorded yet and some favorites.
 The evening will also include worship songs you can sing along with.
 More information can be found at

-https://heartfeltmusic.org/calendar/ .
+http://heartfeltmusic.org/calendar/ .

 • July 8 (Sun) – Castro Valley Concert & Worship, Redwood Chapel Comm.
 Ch.